lisues/Mapbox_Navigation_Example/README.md

 ### Description
 ========================================================================

-This is a simple app that using mapbox navigation to get routes information from location A to location B.
+A simple app that is using mapbox navigation to get routes information from location A to location B.

 ### Install